qursaan/cpp-learn-with-game/1-brain-test-game/README.md

 ### What done in this version

 1. Print Rectange Boarder arround The Game.
-2. Everything inside the Game boarder centered.
+2. Everything inside the Game border centered.
-3. Color Game Boarder
+3. Color Game Border
 4. Move Cursor to User input inside the box

 ### What expected in the next version